-Go through what you have Go through what you learned by being part of the have learned as a mentoring program together mentee, then talk about with your mentor.
-Discuss what it can be used for whether or not your overall and how you can apply it objectives of the program in your life.
-What are you have been met.
-If the able to do in the future objective has not been fully with the knowledge and reached, make sure to experience that you have discuss with your mentor now? why this is the case, and
+Go through what you have learned as a mentee, then talk about what it can be used for and how you can apply it in your life.
+What are you able to do in the future with the knowledge and experience that you have now?